ErfanMomeniii/curl/README.md

 ## Quick Start

-The following examples demonstrates how to use this package for generating request and response from curl:
+The following example demonstrates how to use this package for generating request and response from curl:

 ```go
 package main